-3.7 Degree of progress towards implementation of prevention programme.
+3.7 Degree of validated, solved potential harms.2

 МАХ MIN

 6 4 2 -2

->67% of findings solved/ actions addressed within the set timeframe.
-33%-66% of findings solved/ actions addressed within the set timeframe. <33% of findings solved/ actions addressed within the set timeframe.
-No progress.
+>67% of validated issues solved within the set timeframe.
+33%-66% of validated issues solved within the set timeframe. <33% of validated issues solved within the set timeframe. done all suggested actions, but has not led to issues being solved.